-Balanitis is defined as inflammation at the end of the penis and generally, this condition affects the uncircumcised males.
-Uncircumcised problems are characterized by the red and inflamed glans and foreskin.
-According to the studies, Balanitis appears to be more common in men in the United States.
+Balanitis is defined as inflammation at the end of the penis, which commonly affects the uncircumcised males.
+The problem is characterized by redness, inflamed glans, and foreskin.
+According to the studies, balanitis appears to be more common in men in the United States.

 Causes of Balanitis

-The most common cause of this disease is yeast, known as Candida albicans.
-While, candida albicans is the most common source of balanitis, but it can also be caused by any chemical or bacterial irritant.
-It can be caused by an irritation from chemicals in products that are applied to the skin, allergies to some medicines, and due to medical problems such as diabetes.
-Yes, diabetes increases the chances of getting balanitis, especially if the blood sugar level of the body is poorly controlled.
+The most common cause of this disease is the yeast - also known as Candida Albicans, but it can also be caused by any chemical, bacterial irritant, irritation from skin products, allergies from certain medicines, and due to some medical problems such as diabetes.
+Diabetes can increase the chances of getting balanitis, especially if the blood sugar level of the body is poorly controlled.
 Balanitis can also be caused by an overgrowth of yeast or bacterias that are present on the skin of the glans of the penis.
-Some other causes of balanitis may include:

 - Infrequent washing or too much washing

 Swelling and redness of the foreskin may indicate the occurrence of balanitis and it can also include white clumpy and yellowish discharge from the affected skin or from under the skin.
 Other symptoms of balanitis include:

 Balanitis is associated with many complications and there are various health problems that can be accompanied by balanitis.